davidcarlospc/hom/README.md

 - $Iterations = Number of repetitions | Default value: 9
 - $IntervalTime = Total time between measurements | Default value: 620 (seconds)
 - $SimetTime = Estimated duration of simet measurement in the browser | Default value: 120 (seconds)
-- $Browser = Browser to be used to open the simet page and the measurement | Default value: "msedge"
+- $Browser = Browser to be used to open the simet page and the measurement | Default value: "msedge".